 Nanaimo's public schools are administered by the District 68 School Board which serves Nanaimo and Ladysmith.
-There are currently 29 elementary schools (kindergarten to grade 7) and six secondary schools (Grades 8 to 12).
-French immersion programs are offered at four elementary schools and one secondary school.
-The school district is one of the largest employers in the region employing approximately 2,000 staff.
-The School Board's annual operating budget is approximately \$162M.
-In addition to the provincial government curriculum, the District has a number of special programs, including an outstanding music program, work experience and career preparation, a modern languages program which includes French and Japanese and computer lab facilities.
+There are currently 28 elementary schools (kindergarten to grade 7) and six secondary schools (Grades 8 to 12), 1 Distributed Learning school "Island ConnectED" (K-12), and Secondary Learning Alternatives School.
+The school district is one of the largest employers in the region employing 2,200 staff.
+The School Board's annual consolidated operating budget is \$166 million.
 For further information visit www.sd68.bc.ca